 HTTPS isn't enabled by default in the ARM template deployment.
 As a security best practice, your app should enforce HTTPS by redirecting HTTP requests.
 You can implement HTTPS inside your application or use a URL rewrite rule as described in enable HTTPS for an app in Azure App Service.

-We recommend authenticating through an identity provider (IDP), such as Azure AD, Facebook, Google, or Twitter.
+We recommend authenticating through an identity provider (IDP), such as Microsoft Entra ID, Facebook, Google, or Twitter.
 Use OAuth 2 or OpenID Connect (OIDC) for the authentication flow.
-Azure AD provides functionality to manage users and groups, create application roles, integrate your on-premises identities, and consume backend services such as Microsoft 365 and Skype for Business.
+Microsoft Entra ID provides functionality to manage users and groups, create application roles, integrate your on-premises identities, and consume backend services such as Microsoft 365 and Skype for Business.

 Avoid having the application manage user logins and credentials directly.
 It creates a potential attack surface.
 At a minimum, you would need to have an email confirmation, password recovery, and multi-factor authentication, validate password strength, and store password hashes securely.
 The large identity providers handle all of those things for you and are constantly monitoring and improving their security practices.